dylsteck/DylanContentGraph/Articles/It's Time To Rebuild the Internet.md

 In the space of productivity and workflow efficiency, multiple tools, such as Dropbox’s latest workspace update and Notion, are working towards making it easier for users to find and edit their content.

 While we are actively observing activities in these communities and looking for ways to contribute, we would love to connect with anyone who wants to chat or help us get closer to achieving our mission of creating a universal, humane interface.

-We hope to connect with as many developers in these fields as possible to build market-ready solutions for these problems.
-If you have any questions about our work or want to collaborate, please contact us at me@dylansteck.com, check out some of our previous initial work at [www.stecknologies.com/opusmage](http://www.stecknologies.com/opusmage), and stay up to date on our website at [www.stecknologies.com](http://www.stecknologies.com/)